Do you want to go to Sicily for the holidays? Here are some of the best places to stay in Palermo!

 Photo credit: Flickr – Massimo Frasson

-The historic centre of Palermo – centro storico di Palermo – is, as everywhere, a good starting point to discover the city.
-Backpackers, young people, couples, families: don’t hesitate to stay a few nights in the centre as you will be close to everything: from monuments and historic buildings, to bars and restaurants, as well as museums and shops.
-The historic centre consists of four districts: Kalsa, Castellammare, Monte di Pieta, and Albergheria.
+The historic centre of Palermo – centro storico di Palermo – is a good starting point to discover the city.
+Backpackers, young people, couples, families: don’t hesitate to stay a few nights in the center as you will be close to everything: from monuments and historic buildings, to bars and restaurants, as well as museums and shops.
+The historic center consists of four districts: Kalsa, Castellammare, Monte di Pieta, and Albergheria.
 Here you will find the most visited sites, including the Quattro Canti, Piazza Marina, via Lincoln (with its nearby Central Station and the Botanical Garden), Via Vittorio Emanuele, via Maqueda, via Roma, which are the main streets of downtown Palermo.

-The historic centre is a lively district that has traversed all ages, and blends many cultures, the island having been successively under Phoenician, Roman, Byzantine, Arab, Norman, Germanic, Austrian, and Spanish rule.
-Centro Storico is the multicultural Palermo where each narrow street is infused with a profusion of scents, flavours, and Mediterranean colours.
-In the centre, you will find most of the accommodation and many things to do day and night.
+The historic center is a lively district that has traversed all ages, and blends many cultures, the island having been successively ruled by the Phoenicians, Rome, Byzantines, Arabs, Norman, Teutons, Vienna, and Spain.
+Centro Storico is the multicultural Palermo where each narrow street is infused with a profusion of scents, flavors, and Mediterranean colors.
+In the center, you will find most of the accommodation and many things to do day and night.
 Don’t miss the historic markets: Ballarò, Capo, and Vucciria, where you will find yourself in total immersion.
 This is a good area to stay in Palermo, though the streets can be noisy and easily crowded with tourists, especially in the summer.

 Photo credit: Flickr – luca savettiere

 Located further away from downtown’s busy boulevards, between the port area and the high-end neighbourhoods, Borgo Vecchio is an extension of the bustling heart of the city.
 The area is packed with an array of bars, cafes, and restaurants.
-Known for its buzzing nightlife, perfect for all night owls, and those who love to party the night away, Borgo Vecchio is probably your best area to stay in Palermo.
+Known for its buzzing nightlife it is perfect for all night owls, and those who love to party the night away.
+If that is the case then Borgo Vecchio is probably the best area for you to stay in Palermo.